threefoldtech/zos/docs/zmachine.md

 , root authorized_keys.
 ### Expected Flist structure

-An `Zmachine` will be considered a `VM` if it contains a `/kernel` file.
-If this is the case, it **MUST** also contain an `/image.raw` file.
-Having a `/kernel` file without `/image.raw` is an error.
-Optionally, an `initramfs` image can be provided as `/initrd` in the `Flist`.
+An `Zmachine` will be considered a `VM` if it contains an `/image.raw` file.

-`/kernel` is expected to be a `64-bit Linux` kernel (uncompressed).
-It can also be a firmware blob implementing the `PVH` boot protocol.
-The hypervisor used in Zos also supports `Windows 10/Windows server 2019`.

 `/image.raw` is used as "boot disk".
-It should be noted that this is not currently a traditional disk, but rather it is expected to be a `btrfs` filesystem.
-This has some implications (see below).
 This `/image.raw` is copied to the first attached volume of the `VM`.
-It is then loopback mounted on the host, so the filesystem can be resized to the full size of the volume.
-Inside the `VM`, it is exposed as a disk, and the kernel should mount it on `/`.

-### Known issues

-- The filesystem of the disk image must be `btrfs`.
-This excludes any kind of windows system.
-- The disk image needs to be a filesystem, and can't be a full disk image.
-- The kernel needs to be specified separately.
-It is not read from the disk image.
-    As a result, you can't upgrade the kernel from inside the VM.
-- The previous issue could be worked around by using a bootloader, but that doesn't work as those expect the disk image to have a partition table and EFI parition (which is usually some kind of `VFAT`).
-Recall that the disk image needs to be a single btrfs filesystem.
-- Setting network is convoluted and very much not using __any__ industry standard.
-- The kernel command line is just abused to pass configuration.
+Cloud-init will take care of resizing the filesystem on the image to take the full disk size allocated in the deployment.

+Note if the `image.raw` size is larger than the allocated disk. the workload for the VM will fail.

 ## Container